-Application protection and devices protection have often been discussed in the literature about mobile code security and have proven quite difficult to tackle [ST98,BV99,LBR02,NL98].
-In contrast with these works, this paper, which extends a previous work on data protection [BRKC03], suggests that both issues be seen in terms of trust relationships:

-- Can the terminal trust this piece of code and give it access to resources? - Can the user trust this terminal to run some part of an application?
+Application and device protection have often been discussed in the literature about mobile code security and have proven quite difficult to tackle [ST98, BV99, LBR02, NL98].
+In contrast with these works, this paper, which extends a previous work on data protection [BRKC03], suggests that both issues be addressed in terms of trust relationships: Can the terminal trust this piece of code and give it access to resources?
+Can the user trust this terminal to run some part of an application?

-We propose a pragmatic way to evaluate the security-level of pieces of code and devices in the very specific context of business-to-employee (B2E) and business-to-business (B2B) nomadic applications.
+We propose a pragmatic way to evaluate the security level of pieces of code and devices in the very specific context of business-to-employee (B2E) and business-to-business (B2B) nomadic applications.
 Access control as well as host and code protection can thus be defined jointly.

 This paper is organized as follows: Section 1 first gives a description of existing approaches to protecting environment and code parts.
-Section 2 presents the architecture of the nomadic business environments we envision, including the security requirements pursued.
+Section 2 presents the architecture of the nomadic business environments we envision, including the security objectives pursued.
 Section 3 gives an overview of the proposed architecture and how to specify relationships between entities.
 Section 4 describes possible enhancement of the Java security mechanism in order to protect devices.
 Finally, Section 5 proposes a pragmatic approach to ensure the integrity and confidentiality of execution of an application distributed on some surrounding devices.

-1 Approaches to Environment Protection and Code Protection
+1 Approaches to Environment and Code Protection

 Nomadic computing requires distributing data and pieces of code in a federation of devices that are not always controlled by the user.
 The problem addressed in this paper is twofold: on one hand, attacks may be performed by mobile programs against the execution environment and its resources; on the other hand, mobile code and data may be subverted by a malicious execution environment.
-This section presents mechanisms dedicated to the former issue, which has been widely addressed [LMR00], mechanisms to deal with the latter issue, and some more global approaches.
-Data integrity and confidentiality has been more classically tackled through encryption and digital signature for instance.
+This section describes different mechanisms to tackle both problems.
+More details can be found in research report [BR04].